diesel-rs/diesel/guide_drafts/trait_derives.md

     pub email: Option<&'a str>,
  }

-// This struct will ignore any fields set to None
+// This struct will ignore any fields with the value None
-// and NULL any set to Some(None) - all behaviors we need.
+// and NULL any fields with the value Some(None) - all the behaviors we need.
 #[derive(AsChangeset)]
 #[table_name="users"]
 pub struct IgnoreNoneFieldsUpdateUser<'a> {